emtee40/SurvivalManual-wiki/Power.md

 ### Heat-Difference

 You can also generate power by heat-difference.
 E.g. with a fire.
-There are now turnkey ready solutions like the [BioLite Wood Burning Campstove with USB][2] or there are also some pots out there with a power USB outlet.
+There are now turnkey ready solutions like the [BioLite Wood Burning Campstove with USB](CampStoveUSB) or there are also some pots out there with a power USB outlet.
 Science and Engineering brought us some really cool and mobile new options here just recently.
 You could also harvest the power of a fire via steam as is often done in a large scale today.
 But for small scale this is really effortful to use and implement.

 ### Hand Crank

 Using the muscles of your arm is another option.
-There are small USB cranks to operate by hand some even [with a light][3].
+There are small USB cranks to operate by hand some even [with a light](HandCrankUSB).
 But be aware that this really binds you to the task as you cannot really do much while turning the crank.
 Also I personally find it a really exhausting and boring task - I prefer to use the bicycle.
 But it is always good to have a lot of options and I own a small crank for emergencies.

 ### Car

 You can also use a car to generate power.
 A car always comes with a generator - if you drive around the ( typically 12V ) battery is charged.
 You just have to convert the 12V to 5V for the phone.
-You can really easily build this yourself cheaply e.g. with a LM7805 Voltage Regulator IC or you buy some [car usb-charger][4].
+You can really easily build this yourself cheaply e.g. with a LM7805 Voltage Regulator IC or you buy some [car usb-charger](CarUSBCharger).
 But be aware that you hurt the environment when doing so.
 This should be the last resort or used when you drive around in a car anyway to get from point A to point B.

 ## Tips & Tricks